thisistheplace/openwindenergy/INSTALL.md

 Installation instructions for Windows (11+ only), Mac OS and Ubuntu are provided below.
 For other platforms, we recommend you install Docker and run the **Docker-based install** (see [2.
 All platforms - Docker-based install](#2-all-platforms---docker-based-install---build---view).

-If you have specific success or issues running the Open Wind toolkit on other platforms, please drop us an email at support@openwind.energy
+If you have specific success or issues running the Open Wind Energy toolkit on other platforms, please drop us an email at support@openwind.energy

 Next steps: